LukaszKolodziejski/XXXL_Global-News-1/README.md

 ---
 ---

+> # Extra Bonus :fire:

+>> Please check this solution and after then I welcome to my second solution (AppUnite-2) to show more advanced technologies.
+>> ...
+>> But now really check this entire (AppUnite-1) to see what's the difference between both projects

+---
+---
+---

 > > # How to use the downloaded files

 ### 1) Run "npm install" in the extracted folder